Variational optimization of tensor-network states with the honeycomb-lattice corner transfer matrix: Abstract

 \section{Abstract}

 We develop a method of variational optimization of the infinite projected entangled pair states on the honeycomb lattice.
-The method is based on the automatic differentiation of the honeycomb lattice corner transfer matrix renormalization group.
-We apply the approach to the antiferromagnetic Heisenberg spin-1/2 model on the honeycomb lattice.
+The method is based on the automatic differentiation of the honeycomb-lattice corner transfer matrix renormalization group.
+We apply the approach to the antiferromagnetic Heisenberg spin-1/2 \asr{and ferromagnetic Kitaev models} on the honeycomb lattice.
 The developed formalism gives quantitatively accurate results for the main physical observables and has a necessary potential for further extensions.